GSA/digitalgov.gov/content/news/2013/10/2013-10-30-content-management-systems-toolkit.md

 Use these tools to document how well different products match your requirements.
 This will help you to identify the one that will work best for you.

-  * [CMS Solution Evaluation Tool]({{< legacy-file "2014/07/sample-cms-solution-evaluation-tool.xlsx" >}})  (MS Excel, 36 KB, 1 sheet, November 2012)—a sample spreadsheet used to compare, rate, and rank different CMS tools side-by-side, based on features and functionality
+  * [CMS Solution Evaluation Tool]({{< legacy-file "2014/07/sample-cms-solution-evaluation-tool.xlsx" >}})  (Excel spreadsheet, 36 KB, 1 sheet, November 2012)—a sample spreadsheet used to compare, rate, and rank different CMS tools side-by-side, based on features and functionality
   * [CMSmatrix.org](http://www.cmsmatrix.org/)—this online tool lets you compare features of many different CMS products side-by-side

 Use this [sample Web CMS Requirements doc]({{< legacy-file "2014/07/cms-requirements-for-sow.docx" >}}) (MS Word, 90 KB, 27 pages, December 2012) as a model to document everything that your CMS should do.